Defining good service

 Enhancing data and decision support

 To enhance data for profiling decision support, first, we have to collect the data from as many sources as possible.
-Across all clouds, on-premise, and any other data sources.
+Across all clouds, on-premises, and any other data sources.
 Enterprise-wide data collection capabilities are a must-have to completely understand the customer and profile them for your services or products.

 The data must be collected as fast as possible to be used just in time to engage your customer.
 Everyone is mobile, so as data is collected, you have to be able to communicate and influence your customer as quickly as possible before the competition does.
 You may also need to provide just-in-time service to deliver a good service, enhance your customer’s life, and influence the customer’s decisions.